-Pekka Lundmark President and CEO We also launched the world's first automated 4G/5G network slicing technology for mobile core and transport networks and a service to bring down network energy usage.
+We also launched the world's first automated 4G/5G network slicing technology for mobile core and transport networks and a service to bring down network energy usage.
 We continued to lead the passive optical network evolution and launched the world's first 25G PON broadband solution to enhance CSPs' fiber network usage.

 We continued to lead in private wireless networks ending 2020 with 260 customers.
 For the second year in a row Analysys Mason ranked Nokia as the #1 telecoms software provider by market share for telecoms software and services combined.
-And we filed more than 1 500 patent families now declared as essential for 5G.
+And we filed more than 1 500 new inventions with more than 3 500 patent families now declared as essential for 5G.